Getting Started

 acme-corp) - A password (minimum 8 characters)

 After registration, you'll receive a verification email.
-Click the link to verify your account, then proceed to the dashboard.
+Click the link to verify your account before proceeding to the dashboard.

-The dashboard at /dashboard is your command center.
+The dashboard at lobsterhoney.com/app is your command center.
 Here you'll find:

 LobsterHoney automatically seeds your organization with default traps to get you started quickly.

-Your traps are accessible at /t/your-org-slug/.
+Your traps are accessible at /s/your-org-slug/.
 Each trap has a unique path within your org.
 The default traps include:

 To deploy a trap on your own infrastructure, simply link or redirect to your LobsterHoney trap URL from strategic locations: HTML comments, hidden links, configuration files, or API documentation.

-You should receive a response containing injected content (hidden to casual observation).
-Check your dashboard — a new session should appear within seconds showing the hit.
+You should receive a response that looks like a normal file.
+Check your dashboard -- a new session should appear within seconds showing the hit.

 Return to the dashboard to see your test hit.
 The scoring engine will classify it based on observed signals.
-Real AI agent hits will score much higher, as the scoring engine looks for behaviors like:
+Your manual curl test will score low -- real AI agent hits trigger multiple detection signals and score much higher.

 Next Steps